BetweenWalls/PD2-Singleplayer/README.md

 Items can be duplicated by making a file backup of the shared stash and transfering items from the stash to a character before restoring the stash file, or vice versa.
 Files can also be set as "read only" to eliminate the need to backup and restore them for each transfer.

-There are in-game commands for renaming stash pages and moving stash pages around, as well as some other useful commands such as renaming characters - checkout the PlugY [Readme](https://raw.githubusercontent.com/BetweenWalls/PD2-Singleplayer/main/Diablo%20II/ProjectD2/PlugY_The_Survival_Kit_-_Readme.txt) file.
+There are in-game commands for renaming stash pages and moving stash pages around, as well as some other useful commands - checkout the PlugY [Readme](https://raw.githubusercontent.com/BetweenWalls/PD2-Singleplayer/main/Diablo%20II/ProjectD2/PlugY_The_Survival_Kit_-_Readme.txt) file.

+## Characters
+This collection includes blank characters of each class at levels 30, 70, 90, and 99.
+These characters can be edited with vanilla editors prior to being loaded in-game.

+Several "showcase" characters are also included for each class.
+These characters are from previous ladders that were shared with the community and showcased on stream.

+Included characters are *not* currently Andariel-quest-bugged, which is something that can only occur in singleplayer.
+To quest-bug a blank character, reset their Andariel quest in Hero Editor and do the bug in-game.

+Characters can be renamed by using the ***/renamechar newname*** command.
+Checkout the PlugY [Readme](https://raw.githubusercontent.com/BetweenWalls/PD2-Singleplayer/main/Diablo%20II/ProjectD2/PlugY_The_Survival_Kit_-_Readme.txt) file for other useful commands.

 ## Editing
 The included blank characters can be edited with [Hero Editor](https://www.moddb.com/games/diablo-2-lod/downloads/hero-editor-v-104) or other editors, but only until they're loaded in-game.
 Once you play a character and save it, the character's file will be formatted differently.
 If you're making many edits, create copies of the unplayed character files before entering the game with them.
 The [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2) may also be useful for converting certain files from PD2 to vanilla in order to edit them, although it was primarily designed for converting files in the opposite direction.